preparation sectional graphic

 Reno-Sparks Resources and Storage

 We recommend checking out the thorough listing of Reno-Sparks resources found in the Reno Pages for what you may need before making the journey to the playa.
-Most everyone flying or driving through the region needs to get supplies and these pages are intended for you.
+Most everyone flying or driving through the region needs to get supplies and these chock-full pages are intended for you.
 Also, if you are interested in storing some of your camping or other supplies for next year (rather than parting with them), check out the storage facilities near the airport here.